prpole/dissertation/chapter2/main.md

 a distinctly material sense.

-London's definition of the human by fire is one that is shared by scientists of the 21st century.
+London's definition of the human by fire is one that is shared by scientists of the twenty-first century.
 The primatologist Richard Wrangham, for example, argues in *Catching Fire: How Cooking Made Us Human* that cooking increased the amount of energy obtained from food, the effects of which not only aided in the survival of the species, but spurred the development of humanity itself.
 The